drivendataorg/cookiecutter-data-science/docs/docs/index.md

 ### Notebooks are for exploration and communication

 Notebook packages like the [Jupyter notebook](http://jupyter.org/), [Beaker notebook](http://beakernotebook.com/), [Zeppelin](http://zeppelin-project.org/), and other literate programming tools are very effective for exploratory data analysis.
 However, these tools can be less effective for reproducing an analysis.
 When we use notebooks in our work, we often subdivide the `notebooks` folder.
-For example, `notebooks/exploratory` contains initial explorations, whereas `notebooks/reports` is more polished work that can be exported as html to the `reports` directory.
+For example, `notebooks/exploratory` contains initial explorations, whereas `notebooks/reports` is more polished work that can be exported in html-format to the `reports` directory.

 Since notebooks are challenging objects for source control (e.g., diffs of the `json` are often not human-readable and merging is near impossible), we recommended not collaborating directly with others on Jupyter notebooks.
 There are two steps we recommend for using notebooks effectively: